 Today starts with another early breakfast at the hotel before riding off on a Harz adventure.
 It would be rude to leave the Harz Mountains without some playing on the incredible roads first!

 The first part of the morning ride sees us climbing and descending the winding roads of the mountains through dense forests and stunning scenery until we reach our first stop at the Sösestausee reservoir.

 The rest of the morning ride is equally as spectacular and offers you some early indications of what to expect on the Austrian mountain roads.
 (Look at it as a practice ride).

 Riding into what was once East Germany you will notice a subtle change in the housing and overall feel of the country.

 Not so subtle is the location for our well-deserved lunch break, a beautiful inland lake and castle nestled by the side of our route to Leipzig: Sussersee.

 The afternoon ride leads us into the town of Colditz where the impressive Colditz Castle stands on the hill, perhaps better known as a POW camp for British WWII officers.
-It is now a German Youth Hostel and will be our lodging for the third night.

 This is a longer day of riding with approximately 374 miles covered.
 Your reward becomes clear upon arrival at our luxury 5* hotel for the night where we will eat, drink and reminisce on a great day’s ride.